Icy moon

+Rhea, the second-largest moon of Saturn and the ninth-largest in the Solar System, is around 3/4 ice by mass.

 Icy moons are a class of natural satellites with surfaces composed mostly of ice.
 An icy moon may harbor an ocean underneath the surface, and possibly include a rocky core of silicate or metallic rocks.
 It is thought that they may be composed of ice II or other polymorph of water ice.
 The prime example of this class of object is Europa.

 Icy moons warmed by tides may be the most common type of celestial body in the galaxy to have liquid water, and thus the most likely type of object to possibly have water-based life.

 Some icy moons exhibit cryovolcanism, as well as geysers.
 The best studied example is Saturn's Enceladus.